tsukinoko-kun/chatty/README.md

 1. Check that Ollama is running: `ollama list`
 2. Verify your user ID is correct for the platform you're using
-3. Check logs: `docker compose logs -f bot`
+3. Check the terminal output for errors

 ### Connection refused to Ollama